anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 * **Luke 15.1-10** continues the series in Luke, and is about God welcoming sinners, and the parables of the lost sheep and the lost coin.
 (These parables go together with that of the lost son, which follows directly, and which is set for Lent 4, but which might have been 'displaced' by Mothering Sunday.)
 The 'Related' reading, **Exodus 32.7-14**, is about God forgiving sinners, after the incident with the golden calf.
 The 'Related' psalm, **Psalm 51.1-11** (EV: 1-10), is about the forgiveness of sins.

 ## Sunday between 18 and 24 September (Proper 20)

+Year A

+* **Exodus 16.2-15** continues the series in the Pentateuch and in Exodus, and is about the manna. **Psalm 105.1-6, 37-45** [or 105.37-45] (see also Proper 12, 14 and 17) says, 'They asked and he brought them quails; he satisfied them with the bread of heaven.'
+* **Philippians 1.21-30** begins a 4-part semicontinuous series in Philippians, and is about living 'in a manner worthy of the gospel of Christ'.
+* **Matthew 20.1-16** continues the series in Matthew, and is the parable of the labourers in the vineyard: 'are you envious because I am generous?'
+The 'Related' reading, **Jonah 3.10 &ndash; 4.11**, is about Jonah's anger in response God showing mercy to Nineveh: 'a gracious God and merciful, slow to anger, and abounding in steadfast love'.
+The 'Related' psalm, **Psalm 145.1-8**, says that God is 'gracious and merciful, long-suffering and of great goodness'.

 Year C